For Designers & Developers

 Don't forget—automated testing is only part of the accessibility process.
 Experts estimate tooling can only catch about 40-50% of accessibility issues.
 In addition to running automated accessibility checkers, you'll want to do manual accessibility testing.

-For example, you could perform some manual testing with a screen reader or double check alternate text on images (since they are often written incorrectly).
+For example, you could perform manual testing with a screen reader or double check alternate text on images (since they are often written incorrectly).

 Develop with accessible patterns